worldcoin/orb-software/README.md

 We also link to some other public repositories, to provide a unified view of the orb's software.
 The most important applications on the orb are as follows:

-- [orb-attest](orb-attest): Talks with the secure element to generate an attestation token for the signup backend service.
+- [orb-attest](attest): Talks with the secure element to generate an attestation token for the signup backend service.
+- [orb-backend-state](backend-state): Retrieves the orb's state from the backend.
 - [orb-core](https://github.com/worldcoin/orb-core): The core signup logic and sensor management of the orb.
 - [orb-firmware](https://github.com/worldcoin/orb-firmware): The firmware for